divVerent/aaaaxy/CONTRIBUTING.md

   the submission is otherwise derivative of, must be named and the respective licenses be stated.

+- Note that an excessive number of contributors likely makes reviewing accuracy of the licensing information infeasible and usually leads to rejection.

 - The human submitter certifies they have fully understood the code they are submitting and can respond to comments or questions about it.